March has hit and with it, a strong sense to slow down (according to me and my astrology).

 We got home around 3:30 A.M. and ate leftover bolognese sauce.
 Something came over me and I couldn’t stop eating.
 I literally had 4 meals in the space of an hour.
 It was almost as if I had the munchies.
 Almost.
 (I didn’t smoke any weed.)

 The last meal I had was a full bowl of pasta.
 I sat in my bed, stuffing my face with pasta and watching an episode of LOVE on Netflix.
 Once I finished the pasta, I realised just how much I’d actually eaten.
 (Literally, before the pasta I had already eaten a whole bowl of rice, an egg, toast, and Doritos.
 And more bolognese sauce.)
 I was full-as-fuck.

 I passed out and woke up 4 hours later.
 It was Sunday morning and I was filled with regret that had manifested itself into a bloated stomach.
 This was the first time I’d ever regretted eating pasta.
 And I love pasta.
 Like, a lot.

 Despite the lack of sleep, Sundays are mine and Lien’s favourite day so we like to take advantage of them.
-We went wandering around the Columbia Road Flower Market and got food in Broadway Market.
+We went wandering around Columbia Road Flower Market and got food at Broadway Market.

 When we got home, we said “Good night, love you” and retreated to our beds for rest of the night.
 We didn’t even have dinner.
 We were done with life.